 |13.||Olympus E-PL10||Y||stereo / mono||-||-||micro||2.0||Y||-||Y|

 |17.||Olympus E-PL7||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the T6s has a microphone port, which is missing on the E-PL8.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T6s and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+Both the T6s and the E-PL8 have been discontinued, but can regularly be found used on ebay.
 The T6s was replaced by the Canon 77D, while the E-PL8 was followed by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6s Manual (free pdf) or the online Olympus E-PL8 Manual.
+Further information on the features and operation of the T6s and E-PL8 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Olympus E-PL8 Manual.